Soul Food Southern Fried Chicken Seasoning

 Instructions

-How to use this Southern fried chicken seasoning:
+How to use this Southern fried chicken seasoning to fry chicken:

 - Mix the poultry seasoning, salt, and pepper in a small bowl.